meauxdal/N64-AI-Test-ROM/README.md

 **Note: Turn your volume down.**

-Plays back PCM data with a constant amplitude of 0x7FFF for primary tests.
+There are three tests.
+The first and third tests playback PCM data with a constant amplitude of 0x7FFF.
 The standard sweep lasts 2048 samples per frequency, while the legacy sweep retains 4088 samples to match older v5 test ROMs.
 Each test is separated by a 1 second wait period to allow output capacitors to fully discharge on hardware.

 | Sample Rate Target | AI_DACRATE | AI_BITRATE | Standard (2048 Samples) | Legacy V5 Sweep (4088 Samples) |
 | --- | --- | --- | --- | --- |